abapinho/abapinhoWebsite/content/posts/alv-grid-built-in-error-protocol/index.en.md

 resources:
 - name: featuredImage
   src: 'images/thumbnail.jpg'
-keyword: 'ALV Grid error protocol'
+keywords: ['ALV Grid error protocol']
 description: 'A ALV Grid tem a sua própria gestão de erros e esta pode ser usada por nós para fazer a validação dos dados inseridos pelo utilizador.{:en}A '
 ---
 We're all lazy.
 It's just human.
 Programmers are human.
 We're often lazy when it comes to the way we program something.
 And usually being lazy when making a program will result in someone else having more work when maintaining it.